AMD Software: Microsoft Windows

 a new software application for manipulating many hardware functions, such as 3D settings, monitor controls and video options.
 It shows a small 3D preview and allows the user to see how changes to the graphics settings affect the quality of the rendered image.
 It also shows information about the card itself and the software data.
 This application requires Microsoft .NET Framework.

-Radeon Software 16.x and higher only for GCN-based Models.
-With 16.3.2 Vulkan 1.0 support.
+Radeon Software 16.x and higher drops support for TeraScale-based GPU models.
+Vulkan 1.0 support was introduced in Radeon Software 16.3.2.